 The National Research Council's Biological Effects of Ionizing Radiation (BEIR) Committee has prepared a series of reports to advise the Federal Government on the health consequences of radiation exposure.
 Based on its 1990 report, Health Effects of Exposure to Low Levels of Ionizing Radiation, BEIR V (National Research Council 1990), the former Committee on Interagency Radiation Research and Policy Coordination recommended cancer risk factors of 0.0005 per rem for the public and 0.0004 per rem for working-age populations (CIRRPC 1992).
 In 2002, the Interagency Steering Committee on Radiation Standards (ISCORS) recommended that Federal agencies use conversion factors of 0.0006 fatal cancer per rem for mortality and 0.0008 cancer per rem for morbidity when making qualitative or semi-quantitative estimates of risk from radiation exposure to members of the general public (DOE 2003).
-No separate values were recommended for workers.
-The DOE Office of Environmental and Policy Guidance subsequently recommended that DOE personnel and contractors use the risk factors recommended by ISCORS, stating that, for most purposes, the value for the general population (0.0006 fatal cancer per rem) could be used for both workers and members of the public in National Environmental Policy Act (NEPA) analyses (DOE 2003).
+No separate values were recommended that DOE personnel and contractors use the risk factors recommended by ISCORS, stating that, for most purposes, the value for the general population (0.0006 fatal cancer per rem) could be used for both workers and members of the general population (0.0006 fatal cancer per rem) could be used for both workers and members of the general population (0.0006 fatal cancer per rem) could be used for both workers and members of the general population (0.0006 fatal cancer per rem) could be used for both workers and members of the general population (0.0006 fatal cancer per rem) could be used for both workers and members of the public in National Environmental Policy Act (NEPA) analyses (DOE 2003).

-Publications by both the BEIR Committee and the ICRP support the continued use of the ISCORS-recommended risk values.
+Publications by both the BEIR Committee and the ICRP support the continued use of the ISCORSrecommended risk values.
 Health Risks from Exposure to Low Levels of Ionizing Radiation: BEIR VII Phase 2 (National Research Council 2006) reported fatal cancer risk factors of 0.00048 per rem for males and 0.00066 per rem for females in a population with an age distribution similar to that of the entire U.S. population (average value of 0.00057 per rem for a population with equal numbers of males and females).
-ICRP Publication 103 (Valentin 2007) recommends nominal cancer risk coefficients of 0.00041 and 0.00055 per rem for adults and the general population, respectively, and estimates the risk from heritable effects to be about 3 to 4 percent of the nominal fatal cancer risk.
+ICRP Publication 103 (ICRP 2007) recommends nominal cancer risk coefficients of 0.00041 and 0.00055 per rem for adults and the general population, respectively, and estimates the risk from heritable effects to be about 3 to 4 percent of the nominal fatal cancer risk.